 I’m a mother of two college-age kids—a son and a daughter.
 Of course, I didn’t just spawn them on my own.
 I made a family with a man who brought me 20+ years of joy and chaos.
 We live 2000 miles apart now, but he’s still family, and we’re still friends.

 I relax by playing the piano.
 I play mostly by ear, which means that if I can memorize a tune I can play it.
 Much to the dog’s chagrin, I also make funny sounds on the tin whistle and recorder.
+I’m learning to play the ukulele.
+My current skill level is something like Pretty Bad, but at Least Tolerable to Listen To.
 I sing, and I’m part of a wonderful choir that performs songs of peace and global consciousness.
 Every rehearsal and concert is a hippie love fest.
 I like to garden, and know the Latin and common names for many perennials.
-(I live in an apartment now, so I can’t do much gardening, but I miss the smell of freshly turned soil.)
 I got a decent DSLR camera a few years ago and became a photomonster.
 (Some of the images you see here on Write After This are my own.)

 I’m an unabashed liberal – a lover, not a fighter.
 I believe all people should be equal.
 I support gay marriage.
 I think we should help the poor.
 I give money to the homeless when they ask for my help.
 (If they scam me or use my money for self-destructive purposes, that’s on their conscience, not mine.)
 I believe in evolution and that global warming is a thing we should actually do something about.
 I recycle.
 And finally, I’m an atheist, but not the Richard Dawkins mock-all-religion kind.
 My philosophy is simple – be kind, don’t judge.

 If you’ve stuck around this long, I hope you’ll follow me here on WordPress as well as on Twitter, where you can chat with me and I can chat with you.
+If you want to know more about me professionally, you can check out my portfolio or find me on LinkedIn.
 Onward!